 It used to be that a small business “needed” a TV commercial to really stand out in the market.
 The business owner would hire an ad agency or local videographer to help with the costly production.
 When the commercial aired, the business would expect droves of new customers who had seen the commercial air on their television sets.

 Customers simply aren’t watching traditional TV the way they used to.
-In fact, only 28 percent of view time is dedicated to traditional TV, while 68 percent of consumers prefer streaming video options including YouTube.
-Because YouTube is easily accessible by smartphone, tablet, computer, or smart TV, it has changed the way we consume video content.
-As a bonus to small business owners like you, because YouTube functions as a search engine of videos, it’s easy for viewers to become potential customers through a simple search.
+In fact, only 28 percent of view time is dedicated to traditional TV, while 68 percent of consumers prefer streaming video options.
+Because video platforms like Vimeo and YouTube are easily accessible by smartphone, tablet, computer, or smart TV, they have changed the way we consume video content.
+As a bonus to small business owners like you, YouTube functions as a search engine of videos, it’s easy for viewers to become potential customers through a simple search.